 The houses are made of such attractive materials for insects as wood, cones, reeds, bricks, clay and others like them.
 In this way, the designs recreate the natural habitats of insects in nature.

-Such “hotels” for insects on its territory were established by the company “Gardens of Dnipro”, the founder of which is the famous Ukrainian businessman Vadym Iermolaiev.
+Such “hotels” for insects were established by the company “Gardens of Dnipro” on its territory.
+The founder of the company is the famous Ukrainian businessman Vadym Iermolaiev.
 The company cooperates with Dutch specialists, and it was they who advised Ukrainian gardeners to use entomophagous houses in their work.
 As it turned out, in European gardens, “hotels” for insects have already become a real trend.

 “Houses for insects – one of the ways to completely regulate the number of pests.
 Entomophages detect harmful insects even earlier than agronomists, as they are constantly in search of food.
-They destroy them, and we may not even notice that there were pests! ”, Said Alexander Vyhovsky, chief agronomist at the Dnipro Gardens.
+They destroy them, and we may not even notice that there were pests! ”, Said Oleksandr Vyhovskyi, chief agronomist at the Gardens of Dnipro.